 Many years ago, New England's coastal regions stuffed fish for their Thanksgiving dinner rather than a turkey and, most often, that fish was cod or haddock.
-Cod is a saltwater fish with white, lean and firm flesh.
-Haddock is a saltwater fish that is related to cod but is smaller in size.
+Cod is a saltwater fish with white, lean, and firm flesh.
+Haddock is a saltwater fish that is related to cod, but is smaller in size.
 In this recipe, stuffing a whole fish results in a flaky, mild fish with just a touch of smokiness from the bacon strips laid over the whole fish during baking.

 - 1 whole codfish (or haddock)

-- 1 batch stuffing (see above)
+- 1 batch stuffing of your choice

 - Kosher salt